Robin Miller (journalist): The Indianapolis Star

 In January 2001, Miller was fired from the Star.
 The reasons given for his release were violations of the company's e-mail policy as well as the ethics policy.
 He reportedly sent abusive e-mails to readers, sent pornographic material to co-workers, and sent defamatory e-mails about local community leaders (namely Tony George and Colts officials).
 He also was charged with accepting $2,500 from Kenny Bräck for work on his web site (Miller claims he never received the money), and being paid to write promotional material for CART, which violated company policy.

 Miller filed a grievance over the dismissal, however, it was dismissed.
 An outside arbitrator ruled that the firing was justified due to "gross misconduct" on the job.
 Miller contended that the Indianapolis Motor Speedway president Tony George conspired to have him fired, due to his ongoing bad press about the IRL, and that behind the scenes, the Speedway would accept The Star as a business partner only if Miller was fired.

 Subsequent jobs

 Miller worked as a racing writer/reporter at ESPN from 2001 to 2004.
 He appeared on programs such as RPM 2Night and SportsCentury.
 During that time, he also wrote freelance for Champ Car's website.
 He was fired in March 2007 from Champ Car after he wrote a critical column that was perceived as undue criticism.
 The series eventually collapsed and merged with the IRL.

 In 2004, Miller joined Speed as a writer and Indy Car "insider."
 He became a regular contributor to SpeedTV.com, SPEED Center, and WindTunnel with Dave Despain.
 He remained at the position until Speed's conversion to Fox Sports 1 in 2013.
 He was also a writer for Racer.
 With many trusted sources throughout the paddock, Miller has broken several big stories regarding IndyCar racing and the Indy 500, including the 2008 IRL/CCWS unification.

+Even though his main focus was IndyCar.
+Miller also would break big news in the NASCAR world.
+Through a high source within the sport.
+Miller was told that RJ Reynolds was leaving NASCAR at the end of 2003.
+Which meant that Winston would no longer be the title sponsor for NASCAR.
+Miller would also break the news that Brian France would replace Mike Helton the following year.

+When asked later on by one of his colleagues in Marty Smith, who mainly did NASCAR at that time.
+How Miller, who doesn’t make NASCAR his priority of writing in racing.
+Yet, he broke the biggest two stories NASCAR has had in a decade.
+Miller responded by saying,”I’m an old guy Marty, I have friends.”
+Miller would never say who that source was.